Why are paper rolls increasing in price so sharply ?

-All VAT numbers will be checked & validated.
-Contact us after registration and we we validate your account so you can shop VAT Free.
+All VAT numbers will be checked & validated by the website so that you can shop VAT Free.

 Why should I buy from Discount Till Rolls?